-We at Ivy Publications and Charlottesville Wine & Country Living would like to extend our deepest condolences to the King family upon the passing of King Family Vineyards’ founder, David King.
+We at Ivy Life & Style Media and Wine & Country Life would like to extend our deepest condolences to the King family upon the passing of King Family Vineyards’ founder, David King.
 We’d also like to express how thankful we are for his influence on the growth of our local wine country, as is evident in the vineyard’s garnering of the 2019 Monticello Cup Award earlier this week at the 28th Annual Competition for their 2016 Mountain Plains vintage.

 David met his wife Ellen King at Trinity University in San Antonio, Texas, before marrying her in 1977.
 After graduating from law school and retiring from a successful Houston law practice, King and his wife moved to Virginia in 1995.
 Having played polo since 1980, King wanted a field here so he could continue to enjoy the sport in Virginia, so he set out to find property with at least 12 acres of relatively flat land.
 Though a vineyard was not part of the plan when they purchased the 327 acre Roseland Farm in Crozet, King became intrigued when a young man named Tom Vandenberg approached him in 1998 asking to lease 10 acres for winemaking.
 Curious to learn more, King hired a vineyard consultant and visited a nursery in California for inspiration.
 After designing the winery on the back of a napkin and launching the full-fledged construction project, King Family Vineyards opened on October 1, 2002.